TitanHZZ/vmcode/README.md

 # vmcode

-This is a vscode extension that adds support for my stack based virtual machine, [vm](https://github.com/TitanHZZ/vm).
+This is a VSCode extension that adds support for my stack based virtual machine, [vm](https://github.com/TitanHZZ/vm).

 ## Features

-* This extension gives you simple syntax highlighting and "Go to Definition".
+* This extension gives you simple syntax highlighting and basic "Go to Definition".

 ![Preview](/preview.png?raw=true)

 ## Run this extension for debugging/development

+* Open this project in VSCode.
+* Install the dependencies with `npm i`.
-* Press `F5` to open a new window with your extension loaded.
+* Press `F5` to open a new VSCode window with the extension loaded.
-* Create a new file with a file name suffix matching your language.
-* Verify that syntax highlighting works and that the language configuration settings are working.

 ## Install the extension

+* Open this project in VSCode.
+* Install the dependencies with `npm i`.
+* Package the extension with `npm run package`.
-* To start using the extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.
+* Install the extension with `code --install-extension vmcode-0.0.1.vsix` and restart VSCode.